JavaanseHZ/pulumi-aws-lambda-infra/README.md

 It translates the text using the gcloud python library abstracting the ```projects.locations.translateText``` method of the ```Cloud Translation``` API.

 It returns the translated text.

+### Secrets

+The google api key secret is configured in the AWS.

 ### Validation